The Allen County SPCA Serves Pets and the People Who Love Them

 Yes!
 Anyone with an approved application can adopt one of our animals.

-Visit the Ways to Help section to see how you can help.
-From saving your recyclables for us, to doing a fund drive, we can always use help from our community.
+Please visit our Donate or Join page to see how you can help.
+From saving your recyclables for us to doing a fund drive, we can always use help from our community.

 Allen County SPCA 260-744-0454

 |Business Manager||Dawn LaPorte||ext 203||Community Relations Manager||Melissa Gibson||ext 209|

 |Administrative Assistant||Brittney Sewell||ext 207|